Washington Artillery Uniforms

 WA kepi 1870s- Indian War era

-Note similarity but differences to Civil War era kepi above.
+Note similarity but differences to Civil War era kepi pictured above.

 (No peacock blue band, heavier grade gold bullion,